yumingfan/4scrummaster.ai/_posts/2025-08-04-SPARK-Training-Course.md

 #### **P - Purpose（Objective）**

-- **Purpose**: Clearly write the purpose of writing acceptance criteria
+- **Specify the end use**: Clearly write the purpose of writing acceptance criteria
 - **Clarify Multiple Scenarios**: Point out key requirements (such as multiple scenarios)